Easy Cajun Shrimp Recipe

 - A pinch of chili flakes

-- 2 green bell peppers, diced small
+- 2 medium green bell peppers (diced small)

-- 2 tablespoon tomato paste
+- 2 tablespoons tomato paste

 - ½ cup chicken or vegetable stock

-- Sea salt and pepper, to taste
+- Sea salt and pepper (to taste)

 Instructions

 - Heat a large skillet over medium-high heat.
 Add the shrimp and sear for 2 minutes.
-Add the peppers and shallots to the pan then cook for 2 more minutes.2 green bell peppers, 2 small shallots
+Add the peppers and shallots to the pan then cook for 2 more minutes.2 medium green bell peppers, 2 small shallots

 I’ve commented on this recipe before, but it’s seriously so great, it deserves a second 5-star review from me.
 I made it again tonight for the first time in a while.
 Normally I serve it with mashed potatoes, but tonight I made cauliflower rice with it and it was just as good.
 A great alternative when trying to cut carbs!
 Thanks, again, for this easy and delicious recipe.
 I love it!